 The two main areas on running pants are inside pockets on the waist or outside utility pockets.
 You may also see external pockets on the thigh, big enough to fit a phone or wallet.

-On the back, there’s usually also a zippered pocket for keys, a credit card, and any other hand-held essential items.
+On the back, there’s usually a zippered pocket to hold keys, bank or credit cards, and any other hand-held essential items.

 Reflectivity is an essential feature if you’re running at night or in the early morning.
 Additionally, you want to look for either a well-made elastic waistband or a drawstring that adjusts well to your size.